cisagov/Malcolm/README.md

 ### <a name="MolochSPIGraph"></a>SPIGraph

-Moloch's **SPI** (**S**ession **P**rofile **I**nformation) **Graph** visualizes the occurence of some field's top *n* values over time, and (optionally) geographically.
+Moloch's **SPI** (**S**ession **P**rofile **I**nformation) **Graph** visualizes the occurrence of some field's top *n* values over time, and (optionally) geographically.
 This is particularly useful for identifying trends in a particular type of communication over time: traffic using a particular protocol when seen sparsely at regular intervals on that protocol's date histogram in the SPIGraph may indicate a connection check, polling, or beaconing (for example, see the `llmnr` protocol in the screenshot below).

 ![Moloch's SPIGraph](./docs/images/screenshots/moloch_spigraph.png)